 To the extent that all or a portion of the purchase price is represented by debt that is not due to the vendor until after the end of the year, a reserve may be available to defer a portion of the gain that is taxable to the vendor.
 For disposals of shares, the reserve is limited to 5 years.
 At least one-fifth of the gain must be included in the vendor’s income in each year of disposal and the immediately following 4 years.
 For capital gains arising from a sale of assets, the same type of reserve is available to the extent that a portion of the consideration relating to capital property is not due to the vendor until after the end of the year.
 This reserve is not available for recaptured depreciation.
 For non-capital property, a 3-year reserve on the portion of the profit from the sale relating to proceeds not yet payable may be available.
 No reserve is available on the sale of goodwill.
 Reserves on certain disposals of property among related parties could be denied.

 Sale of assets

 In an asset sale, a main concern of the vendor is the possible recapture of depreciation if depreciable assets are sold for more than their tax values.
-As discussed earlier, only 50 percent of the gain on goodwill and other non-depreciable capital properties are included in income.
+As discussed earlier, only 50 percent of the gain on goodwill and other non-depreciable capital properties may be included in income.
+(However, a company may have previously amortized purchased goodwill or intangibles, in which case recapture would arise.)
 Therefore, the vendor will be concerned with the relative allocation of the purchase price to minimize the recovery of depreciation compared with the gains from capital property or goodwill.